-This recipe was a special request from one of my Twitter followers, @DianaVitti.
-Maybe it’s the weather, but as soon as she asked me if I had a good paleo beef stew recipe (I did), I couldn’t get the idea out of my head.
-I bought a big chuck roast to butcher myself into chunks for this stew that very afternoon.
+This recipe was a special request from one of my Twitter followers, @DianaVitti, a few winters ago.
+It’s perfect for cold weather, when you’re craving something rich, warm and comforting.
 Remember that stew is a casual dish, so you don’t need to spend time making sure all your vegetable pieces are the right size or shape.
 Just give them a rough chop and get them into the pot!
 It’ll still taste great at the end!
-Also, if you can find some good grass-fed beef, you would end up not only with a very healthy meal, but also an even tastier one!
-Grass-fed beef will brown more easily and will be leaner, so reduce the heat somewhat and you may need a bit more cooking fat for this step.
+If you use grassfed beef, it will brown more easily and will be leaner, so reduce the heat somewhat and you may need a bit more cooking fat for this step.

 A variation to consider: Sometimes I add 2-3 cups chopped fresh kale for the last 20 minutes of cooking or when I’m reheating the leftovers.
 It’s a wonderful contrast with the sweet parsnips.
 If you want a thicker soup, you can spoon out all of the meat and most of the veggies and then puree the remaining veggies into the broth with an immersion blender.
 I think it’s lovely as is, so I never bother.